The Skill No One Talks About: Why "Talking to AI" Is Actually a Superpower

 I'm Not a Designer β€” But I'm Great at the Loop

-I'm an artsy person, but I've never been a visual creative.
+I've never been a visual creative.
 Photoshop?
 Nope.
 Canva?
 Makes me want to scream.
-Even "easy drag-and-drop tools" somehow feel like assembling IKEA furniture.
+Even "easy drag-and-drop tools" somehow feel like assembling IKEA furniture blindfolded.

-But put me in a conversation with an AI model β€” text, images, ideas β€” and suddenly the whole creative process feels natural.
+But put me in a conversation with an AI model β€” text, images, ideas β€” and suddenly the whole process feels natural.
 I don't need to be the designer.
 I just need to know what feels right when I see it, and give clear feedback.
-The strength is in the back and forth.
-Following up.
-Challenging.
-Steering the conversation.

 With AI, that skill goes from "nice to have" β†’ actual leverage.